Prashanth-Nagaraj/Prashanth-Nagaraj.github.io/_posts/build-your-first-iot-solution.md

 DeviceClient is a class from Microsoft.Devices.Azure.Client library contains methods that can send message from device and receive from a cloud service.
 Replace the ConnectionString value with the IoT Hub device’s connection string which you copied earlier.

+Background applications will end when the Run method is executed completely unless you take a deferral.